 Monette has worked with students, court reporters, captioners, CART providers, instructors, and program directors preparing for NCRA and state tests for RPR, RMR, RDR, CRR, CCP, CBC, CSR, CCR certifications.

-She has published, and marketed through her company CRR Books & CDs, Court Reporter Reference Books & CDs, educational products, CD software programs, tutorials, educational products to assist information specialists, managers, students, captioners, court reporters, libraries and schools.
+She has published, and marketed Purple Books through her company CRR Books (www.crrbooks.com), Court Reporter Reference Books educational products, CD software programs, tutorials, educational products to assist information specialists, managers, students, captioners, court reporters, libraries and schools.

 Individuals and schools utilizing the educational material have a 98 percent successful pass rate on national, NCRA, and state written knowledge examinations when study material from Purple Books are used as primary sources for NCRA’s RPR, State CSRs, New York’s Civil Service Exams, and the elite RDR. – www.CRRbooks.com

 Packet #2 – “Reporters Essential Tools” consists of five tools: Sports, Olympics, Terrorism, Security Handbook; Environment, Weather, Sciences, Geology Handbook; Politics, Elections, Government, Military, and Criminal Handbook; Universal Religions, Ethics, Philosophy Handbook; and A.D.A., Civil Rights, Affirmative Action, Convention, Business Handbook.
 Also, Realtimedictionarybuilder.com has custom material. www.CRRbooks.com

 Currently, Monette Benoit is working on multiple projects, to include confidential tutoring, coaching of court reporting and captioning students, court reporters and CART Captioners focusing on home-study, one-on-one tutorials, assisting individuals to master specific targeted goals.
 Testimonials are listed www.CRRbooks.com.